jamestse1114/Spatial-Temporal-Modelling-with-STARIMA-for-Vehicle-Theft-in-Downtown-Los-Angeles/README.md

 4. **Autocorrelation Examination:** The ACF and PACF were applied to the STL residuals to investigate the temporal autocorrelation present in the data.

 5. **Spatial Autocorrelation Examination:** We computed and interpreted both Global and Local Moran's I to investigate spatial autocorrelation.

-6.
-7. **STARIMA Modeling:** STARIMA modelling was applied to the data with the intention of capturing the spatiotemporal autocorrelation.
+6. **STARIMA Modelling:** STARIMA modelling was applied to the data with the intention of capturing the spatiotemporal autocorrelation.

 ## Code